_edited.png)

 Highest score determines the winner(s).
 The boat with the most points accrued by the earliest time of their last fish released (or blue marlin boated) wins.

-You have the choice to release or boat a blue marlin with a short length (Tip of Lower jaw to Fork in Tail) of 106″ or more.
-Since you are rewarded with 500 points for releasing a blue marlin, it doesn’t make sense to boat one that you think will not weigh 500 lbs.
-If you decide to boat a blue marlin, the capture and boating should be recorded on video and the time the blue marlin is hauled on board should be recorded and reported to Tournament Headquarters or a Committee Boat.
+You have the choice to release or boat a blue marlin with a short length of 106" or more.
+Since you are rewarded with 500 points for releasing a blue marlin, it doesn't make sense to boat one you think will not weigh 500lbs.
+If you decide to boat a blue marlin, the capture and boating should be recorded on video and the time the blue marlin is hauled on board should be recorded and reported to Tournament Headquarters.

-If you catch a Blue Marlin that weighs over 600 lbs., the tournament rewards your accomplishment with a 1000 point bonus in addition to the 1 point per pound scoring.
-This bonus reflects the skill and difficulty involved in boating a large blue marlin vs. releasing any size blue marlin.
+If you catch a Blue Marlin that weighs over 600lbs, the tournament rewards your accomplishment with a 1000 point bonus in addition to the 1 point per pound scoring.
+This bonus reflects the skill and difficulty involved in boating a fish that large vs. releasing any size blue marlin.

 If for some reason the points and release times between boats are identical, the boat with the most blue marlin wins.